d3vpz/J8D.github.io/README.md

 <b>I highly reccomend checking out the docs to learn how to install and use the library.</b>

 # Disclaimer
-If the demo does not work, use the installation instructions below to use the demo.
+If the demo does not work, use the installation instructions in the docs to use the demo.

 # Changelog
 ## V1.0 Release